TeskaLabs/asab-webui-kit/README.md

 ### Adding Requirements

-Webpack, the module bundler, is configured the way that dependencies installed with the `--save` flag are not included in the final build.
-Use this approach whenever you add a dependency, unless there is a strong reason behind using flag `--save-dev`
+Webpack, the module bundler, is configured to not include packages from `node_modules` in the build bundle.
+When installing dependencies use `npm install` with the `--save` flag so that library can be used in React projects.